Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

-Figure~\ref{alp_eff}(b) shows that the result is consistent with the actual propagation direction.\footnote{The rule does not exclude dynamo waves propagating along directions inclined w.r.t.\ the isocontours of $\Omega$.
+Figure~\ref{alp_eff}(b) shows that the result is consistent with the actual propagation direction.\footnote{The rule does not exclude dynamo waves propagating along directions inclined with regards to\ the isocontours of $\Omega$.
 The highest growth rate, however, occurs for aligned propagation.
-We note that in the saturated nonlinear stage a kinematically subdominant mode may nevertheless be prevalent.} Using $\alpha_K+\alpha_M$ instead of $\alphapp$ works for this run only by chance as their signs are the same in the region of interest.
-However, in general the Parker-Yoshimura rule using $\alphapp$ will not always work as other components of $\aalpha$ may give more important contributions.
-Parker dynamo waves have also been found in numerous Boussinesq \citep[e.g.][]{BuSim06,SPD12} and anelastic dynamo simulations \citep[e.g.][]{GDW12}.
-In particular in these studies, it was found that the oscillation frequency can be well described by a simplified dispersion relation of the Parker dynamo wave.
+We note that in the saturated nonlinear stage, a kinematically subdominant mode may nevertheless be prevalent.} Using $\alpha_K+\alpha_M$ instead of $\alphapp$ works for this run only by chance as their signs are the same in the region of interest.
+However, in general, the Parker-Yoshimura rule using $\alphapp$ will not always work as other components of $\aalpha$ may give more important contributions.
+Parker dynamo waves have also been found in numerous Boussinesq \citep[e.g.,][]{BuSim06,SPD12} and anelastic dynamo simulations \citep[e.g.,][]{GDW12}.
+In particular, in these studies it was found that the oscillation frequency can be well described by a simplified dispersion relation of the Parker dynamo wave.
 To show that the magnetic field propagation in our simulation is consistent with a Parker dynamo wave, we estimate its period, as described by \cite{P55} and \cite{Yos75}, using a wave ansatz $\sim\exp(ik_\theta r\theta - i \omega t)$ which leads to the frequency

 where we only consider latitudinal propagation.
-With $k_\theta r\approx1$, we obtain periods of 2 to 4 years in the region of interest, which is close to the actual period of around 5 years.
-As investigated in detail by \cite{KKOBWKP15} and \cite{OKP16} for a similar run, the main dynamo mode, present in the upper and middle part of the convection zone, shows a strongly variable cycle period that remains coherent only over 2--5 cycles, with values between 4--8 years.
+With $k_\theta r\approx1$, we obtain periods of two to four years in the region of interest, which is close to the actual period of around five years.
+As investigated in detail by \cite{KKOBWKP15} and \cite{OKP16} for a similar run, the main dynamo mode, present in the upper and middle part of the convection zone, shows a strongly variable cycle period that remains coherent only over two to five cycles, with values of between four and eight years.
 The value of $k_\theta$ is a lower limit and a higher one might be more reasonable, which would lead to a shorter period, while still retaining the correct order of magnitude.
-Taking into account the strong simplifications leading to \Eq{eq:wpy}, for example the neglect of anisotropic contributions to $\alpha$, the predicted period fits the actual one rather well.
+Taking into account the strong simplifications leading to \eq{eq:wpy}, for example the neglect of anisotropic contributions to $\alpha$, the predicted period fits the actual one rather well.